msmSatoLabs/Modular-Reconnaissance-Robot-Project-/README.md

 **Problem Statement:** Mitigate the risks and logistical challenges associated with search and rescue operations in hazardous and structurally compromised environments.

 A modular robotic system designed as a **proof-of-concept** for search and rescue (SAR) operations.
-The project explores the design, prototyping, and testing of a ground chassis with terrain-adaptive suspension and a drone module for aerial reconnaissance — combining coordinated sensors, modularity, and electromagnetic docking.
+The project explores the design, prototyping, and testing of a ground chassis with terrain-adaptive suspension and a drone module for aerial reconnaissance, combining coordinated sensors, modularity, and electromagnetic docking.

 Many existing SAR robots take a "jack of all trades, master of none" approach — integrating too many components to handle every scenario, which makes them bulky, inefficient, and often suboptimal for any single task.
 This robot instead adapts its configuration to the specific rescue environment: if terrain is impassable by ground, the drone module detaches for aerial reconnaissance; if aerial reconnaissance isn't needed, all power is directed to terrain navigation.
 This situational adaptability is intended to make the system more effective in real-world rescue operations.